What are social stories?

-Social Stories™ use stories to explain social situations to children with autism spectrum disorder (ASD) and help them learn socially appropriate behaviour and responses.
+Social stories explain social situations to autistic children and help them learn socially appropriate behaviour and responses.
 These stories are sometimes called social scripts, social narratives or story-based interventions.

-Social Stories™ were initially developed for use with children with autism spectrum disorder (ASD).
-They’re now used to help other children with learning and intellectual disorders.
+Social stories were initially developed for use with autistic children.
+They’re also sometimes used to help other children with learning and intellectual disorders.

-Social Stories™ might be less effective for children with poor comprehension skills, and they might not be suitable for non-verbal children.
+Social stories might be less effective for children with poor comprehension skills, and they might not be suitable for non-verbal children.

-Social Stories™ are used to teach children with autism spectrum disorder (ASD) about the social behaviour that’s expected in specific settings like the supermarket, doctor’s surgery, playground and so on.
-A Social Story™ can be created for almost any social situation.
+Social stories are used to teach autistic children about the social behaviour that’s expected in specific settings like the supermarket, doctor’s surgery, playground and so on.
+A social story can be created for almost any social situation.

-Social Stories™ are often used together with other therapies.
+Social stories are used together with other therapies.

-Social Stories™ were developed in 1991 by Carol Gray, a teacher working with young children with autism spectrum disorder (ASD).
+Social stories were developed in 1991 by Carol Gray, a teacher working with young autistic children.

 First, a psychologist or speech pathologist does a thorough assessment of an individual child to identify key areas of concern.

-The therapist then writes a Social Story™ based on a particular area or situation of concern.
+Next the therapist writes a social story based on a particular area or situation of concern.
 The tailor-made story is written in the first or third person and can be written in the past, present or future tense – for example, ‘I go to the shop’ or ‘We will sit in the waiting room’.
 The story is written using language to match the age and skill of the child.
-It’s usually presented in a book format and can include photos or illustrations.
-Sometimes Social Stories™ can be written as a rhyme, or the words in the story can be put to music.
+The story can be a print book or an ebook.
+It can include photos or illustrations.

-Once a Social Story™ is completed, an adult reads the story with the child at least twice, to ensure the child can understand the story.
+After a social story is completed, an adult reads the story with the child to ensure the child can understand the story.
 Typically, the stories are read just before the event they describe.
 For example, each morning a parent and child might read a story about what to do in the school playground, and the teacher might also read the story with the child just before the child goes out to play.

 Once the child understands the social situation or learns the social behaviour and does it without prompting from adults, the story can be read less often and gradually phased out.

-Children can experience Social Stories™ in different ways, depending on their capabilities.
-For example, if children have difficulty reading, stories can be recorded and played as children read along.
-If children can’t read, stories might be video-recorded with scenes acted out (this is called a Storymovie™).
+Children can experience social stories in different ways, depending on their capabilities.
+For example, if children aren’t yet reading, you can read stories to them or record stories and play the recordings as children read along.

-Anybody who is trained can write Social Stories™, so the cost can be quite low.
-You can even create your own Social Stories™.
+Anybody who is trained can write social stories, so the cost can be quite low.
+You can even create your own social stories.

-The costs of seeing therapists like speech pathologists to get help with developing Social Stories™ might be covered for up to 20 sessions by Medicare.
+The costs of seeing therapists like speech pathologists to get help with developing social stories might be covered for up to 20 sessions by Medicare.
 Whether the cost is covered depends on the professional providing the consultation.
-You also need a referral from your GP.

 Some private health care funds might cover a portion of the consultation fee.
 This can be claimed immediately if the provider has HICAPS.

-For this technique to work, it’s important that the stories are highly individualised to chidren’s needs and that they’re used at the right time for individual children.
+For this technique to work, it’s important that the stories are highly individualised to each child’s needs and that they’re used at the right time for individual children.

 Who practises this method?

-You can read Carol Gray’s The new Social Story™ book or use online resources to learn how to write Social Stories™.
+You can read Carol Gray’s The new Social Story™ book or use online resources to learn how to write social stories.

-Professionals like psychologists and speech pathologists can train you in writing Social Stories™ for your child.
-They can also advise you on the best way to deliver the stories – for example, by reading them aloud, making videos or having your child read them silently.
+Professionals like psychologists and speech pathologists can train you in writing social stories for your child.
+They can also advise you on the best way to deliver the stories – for example, by reading them aloud, making videos or having your child read them themselves.

 Parent education, training, support and involvement

-If your child is using Social Stories™, you’re usually directly involved in reading the stories to your child.
+If your child is using social stories, you’re usually directly involved in reading the stories to your child.
 You might also need to remind your child to use new skills in social situations, and you’re responsible for rewarding your child for putting the new skills into practice.
-You can also create your own Social Stories™.
+You can also create your own social stories.

 Where can you find a practitioner?

-Some psychologists and speech pathologists who work with children have experience writing and using Social Stories™.
+Some psychologists and speech pathologists who work with children have experience writing and using social stories.
 You can find these professionals by going to:

 - Australian Psychological Society – Find a psychologist